Lipen/discrete-math-course/typst/lec-logic.typ

 ]

 #Block(color: green)[
-  *The magic question:* "If I asked you 'Does the left path lead to treasure?', would you say yes?"
+  *The key question:* "If I asked you 'Does the left path lead to treasure?', would you say yes?"

   Let $L$ = "left path leads to treasure".
-Inner question: "Is $L$ true?"

-  - *Knight answers about his answer:* He would say "yes" to $L$ iff $L$ is true.
-So he says "yes" to our question iff $L$ is true.
+  - *Knight:* Would truthfully answer the inner question.
+Says "yes" to our question iff $L$ is true.

-  - *Knave answers about his answer:* He would say "yes" to $L$ iff $L$ is false (lying).
-Asked if he'd say yes, he lies again: says "yes" iff he'd actually say "no" iff $L$ is true.
+  - *Knave:* Would lie about the inner question, saying "yes" iff $L$ is false.
+But asked _whether_ he'd say yes, he lies again --- says "yes" iff he'd actually say "no" iff $L$ is true.

-  *Result:* Both types say "yes" iff left leads to treasure!
+  *Result:* Both types answer "yes" exactly when left leads to treasure!
 ]

-#Block(color: purple)[
+#Block(color: yellow)[
-  *The double-negation trick:* Asking a liar what they _would_ say inverts their lie, producing truth.
+  *The double-negation trick:* Asking a liar what they _would_ say inverts the lie, yielding truth.
 ]

 == From Puzzles to SAT

 #Block(color: blue)[
-  *These puzzles are SAT problems in disguise!*
+  *Knights and Knaves puzzles are SAT problems in disguise!*

-  Each puzzle translates to a Boolean formula:
+  The translation is direct:
-  - Variables: $K_A, K_B, dots$ (one per person)
+  - *Variables:* $K_A, K_B, dots$ (one per person: true = knight)
-  - Constraints: Statement $iff$ Speaker is knight
+  - *Constraints:* For each statement $S$ by person $X$: add clause $K_X iff S$
-  - Solution: Find a satisfying assignment
+  - *Solution:* Find a satisfying assignment

-  Modern SAT solvers can solve puzzles with _thousands_ of inhabitants!
+  Modern SAT solvers handle puzzles with _thousands_ of inhabitants.
 ]

 #example[Puzzle 2 as CNF][